Simple Recipe Works: Vision-Language-Action Models are Natural Continual Learners with Reinforcement Learning: Ablation Setup

 We provide additional details for the ablation experiments used in the libero-spatial benchmark.
 Unless otherwise specified, all ablations use the same environment setup, evaluation protocol, and shared hyperparameters described in Appendix~\ref{app:shared_hype}.

-\textbf{SFT instead of RL} replaces online RL post-training with supervised fine-tuning on a dataset of demonstration trajectories collected from the environment.
+\textbf{Supervised fine-tuning instead of RL} replaces online RL post-training with supervised fine-tuning on a dataset of demonstration trajectories collected from the environment.
 The policy is fine-tuned via behavior cloning on 432 demonstration trajectories using the same base model and input representation as the RL setup.

 \textbf{Smaller Policy} replaces the OpenVLA-OFT model with a small CNN policy of around 12M parameters.
 The policy is initially supervised finetuned on 30 demonstrations to prime the model with non-zero success and RL finetuned using the same setup as Seq.
 FT.